Land Title Regularization in Brazil

 The Scale of the Problem: Millions of Irregular Titles

 Brazil faces a massive property regularization challenge.
-Estimates suggest that 15–50 million properties (residential and rural) have irregular or defective titles.
+According to IBGE census data, estimates suggest that 15–50 million properties (residential and rural) have irregular or defective titles.
 This is the legacy of:

 • Informal land occupation (posse) without formal purchase